Tennessee grocery store attack: 'He kept on shooting'

 Dickerson, the employee, said her co-worker, who is in his 20s, was shot in the head and said he wanted his mother to be notified.

-“I left her a voicemail that he was alert and talking,” Dickerson said, adding that she was still trying to reach her.
+“I left her a voicemail that he was alert and talking,” Dickerson said, adding that she was still trying to reach her later in the day.

 Another employee, Glenda McDonald, described the chaotic scene to WHBQ-TV.